phusion/phusion-server-tools/README.md

 ...then it will create the file `/backups/backup-<TIMESTAMP>.tar.gz`.
 It will also delete old backup files matching this same pattern.

 Old file deletion works by keeping only the most recent 50 files.
-This way, running `rotate-logs` on an old directory won't result in all old backups to be deleted.
+This way, running `rotate-files` on an old directory won't result in all old backups to be deleted.
 You can customize the number of files to keep with the `--max` parameter.

 Recency is determined through the timestamp in the filename, not the file timestamp metadata.